powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 The control mode defines whether the converter:
 - controls active power at Point of Common Coupling
 - or, controls DC voltage at its DC terminals
+- or, controls the relation between DC voltage and active power through a droop curve

 When the `ControlMode` of the converter is set to `P_PCC`, the converter controls active power flow at the (AC) Point of common coupling terminal.
 `TargetP` is the desired active power flow at PCC, in passive sign convention, i.e.: